 3. Ask if the Hotel’s Family Room is Available for Your Travel Dates

+If a hotel’s online room list doesn’t include options for a family of 5 or more, contact the hotel directly.
 Always contact the hotel manager or front desk.
 In our experience, centralized reservations departments of chain hotels often reply ‘no’ to extra guest requests beyond a room’s stated maximum, whereas the actual hotel manager or front desk representative can make exceptions.

 There are a few ways to contact the hotel directly.
 Website, phone number, and email address, when available, are provided on each Sleeps5 hotel page.